|Nutrition Facts (per serving)|

 Pour the ingredients into a blender in the following order: honey, vanilla extract, bananas, vanilla yogurt, and ice.

-Gradually increase the speed and blend until the mixture is smooth.
+Blend, gradually increasing the speed until the mixture is smooth.

 Pour the drink into a chilled glass.
 Garnish each glass with a banana slice, if you prefer.
 Serve and enjoy.

-- The other option is to make a large batch (you can double or triple this recipe if your blender is large enough) and store the excess in the freezer.
-When you're ready for another smoothie, set it out for about 5 to 10 minutes so it softens up enough to drink.
+- The other option is to make a large batch (you can double or triple this recipe if your blender is big enough) and store the excess in the freezer.
+When you're ready for another smoothie, set it out for 5 to 10 minutes so it softens up enough to drink.

 - Instead of yogurt, you can use a combination of ice and milk.
-Add 6 ice cubes (or 1/2 cup crushed ice) and about 3/4 cup of milk: regular, coconut, or other non-dairy alternatives.
+Add 6 ice cubes (or 1/2 cup crushed ice) and about 3/4 cup of regular or coconut milk, or other non-dairy milk alternative.